-Reaching out to your potential clients is a very basic, yet complex process.
-There are a variety of ways available on the Internet in which to publicize and market your business; however, one of the most inexpensive methods for doing so is to make use of the online press release websites, as plenty of them offer no-cost or low-cost options.
+Reaching out to potential clients is a fundamental yet complex process.
+There are various ways on the internet to publicize and market your business; however, one of the most inexpensive methods is to use online press release websites, as many offer no-cost or low-cost options.
 An online press release allows a business to easily reach its targeted online community.

-- Avoid exclamations: Making use of the exclamation point (!) may have a negative impact on your press release.
-However, if you absolutely must use an exclamation mark, try to just use one.
+8- Avoid exclamations: Using the exclamation point (!) may hurt your press release.
+However, if you absolutely must use an exclamation mark, try to use one.